American Cruise Lines

 Review of Queen of the Mississippi

-The paddlewheeler Queen of the Mississippi riverboat cruises on Ohio and Mississippi rivers departing from New Orleans, Memphis, Saint Louis and Cincinnati.
+The new Queen of the Mississippi paddle-wheeler riverboat (built 2015 as "American Eagle") offers USA river cruises on Ohio and Mississippi rivers departing from New Orleans, Memphis TN, Saint Louis MO and Cincinnati OH.

 Queen of the Mississippi river cruise prices are per person (USD) and based on double occupancy.
 These are only indicative American Cruise Lines riverboat rates.
 They might be different when you book your USA river cruise deals, influenced by travel agency promotions, special offers and discounts, group travel booking or last-minute deals rates.

-Queen of the Mississippi cruises offer 7-night itineraries on Mississippi and Ohio rivers with departures from the ports of New Orleans LA, Memphis TN, Nashville TN and St Louis MO.
+Queen of the Mississippi cruises feature 7-night itineraries on Mississippi and Ohio rivers with departures from the ports of New Orleans LA, Memphis TN, Nashville TN and St Louis MO.

 - (Mississippi cruises) round-trip from New Orleans, from Memphis to Nashville TN (Tennessee) from Nashville to St Louis, and from Nashville to Memphis